Radicalautistt/haskell-learning-log/2020/december.md

 -- | So, the only option we are seemingly left with is to write -- | a trivial and boilerplate FromJSON instance.
 -- | It's ok if we need to do this for several types, even if they have 10-20 fields.
--- | But if we want to support the entire myanimelist API it would be very tedious -- | to write those instances for, say, 30 records with 10-20 fields each.
+-- | But if we want to support the entire myanimelist API it would be extremely tedious -- | to write those instances for, say, 30 records with 10-20 fields each.
 -- | Thus, deriving-aeson (not to confuse with aeson-deriving (yep, haskell's ecosystem for you)) comes to resque with its CustomJSON newtype.
 -- | Our goal is to drop this 'anime' prefix and convert everything to snake case, which is easily doable at this point.